 Professor, UC San Diego Department of Economics

-Eli Berman hold a dual appointment with the School and the UC San Diego Department of Economics.
-He is a research associate at the National Bureau of Economic Research, a current research director for International Security Studies at the Institute for Global Conflict and Cooperation (IGCC) and director for the Policy Design and Evaluation Lab (PDEL).
+He holds a dual appointment with the School of Global Policy and Strategy and the UC San Diego Department of Economics.
+He is a research associate at the National Bureau of Economic Research, research director for International Security Studies at the Institute for Global Conflict and Cooperation (IGCC), member of the Empirical Studies of Conflict (ESOC) project, president of the Economics of National Security Association (ENSA) and co-director for the Policy Design and Evaluation Lab (PDEL).

 For more information, please visit Eli Berman's personal site.